Sign Up for Updates

 If you can dedicate even more than 10 minutes, do it.
 A few extra minutes out of your day will only help you to further alleviate your stress levels.

 Exercise can be the ideal stress reducer.
 It not only improves your circulation, which is great for your skin, but it also releases endorphins that can make you feel both energized and calm at the same time.
-So, take a brisk walk, join a fitness class or go on a bike ride.
+So, take a brisk walk or go on a bike ride.
 It’s the perfect way to reduce stress, clear your mind and achieve that healthy post-exercise glow.

 There’s nothing worse than feeling (and looking) frazzled.
 Rather than becoming completely overwhelmed by what the day has in store for you, try to control it by prioritizing.
 I love to write my daily tasks down in a notebook or you can also download an app for this.
 For me, just being able to see the different tasks that I need to complete gives me more clarity.
 I can see what must be done, versus what I hope to get done.
 And sometimes I realize that I can push some tasks to a different day.
 This not only reduces my stress, but it also allows me to be more productive.
 And I love crossing off my completed tasks.